Regional Opportunities to Improving the Situation in Gaza

 - 31 October 2018

 The Gaza Strip is facing a deep humanitarian and economic crisis.
 Recently, this ongoing crisis led to escalation and violent clashes across the Israel-Gaza border.
 Israel and Hamas were on the verge of another cycle of warfare, which was eventually prevented due to international mediation efforts led by the UN and Egypt.
 Attempts to leverage this and reach a long-term ceasefire agreement – which will also improve living conditions in Gaza – did not materialize.
 The reasons for this include the ongoing split between the West Bank and the Gaza Strip, and the stagnation in the Israeli-Palestinian peace process.

 Recent developments emphasized that the issue of Gaza is not only a bilateral Israeli-Palestinian issue, but rather a regional and international one.
-Given this, the workshop will explore the role that various regional actors – from the Middle East, the Mediterranean Basin, and Europe – can play to improve the situation in Gaza.
-It will do so while taking into account the current policies of other international actors – such as the US and the UN – and the impact of actions carried out by Israel and the Palestinian Authority.
-The workshop will bring together relevant Israeli, Palestinian and international stakeholders to assess the current situation and formulate policy recommendations on how to improve the situation in Gaza without jeopardizing chances for a broader Israeli-Palestinian peace agreement.
+Given this, the workshop explored the role that various regional actors – from the Middle East, the Mediterranean Basin, and Europe – could play to improve the situation in Gaza.
+The workshop brought together relevant Israeli, Palestinian and international stakeholders to assess the current situation and formulate policy recommendations on how to improve the situation in Gaza without jeopardizing chances for a broader Israeli-Palestinian peace agreement.

-The event is organised by Mitvim and IPRCI, in cooperation with EuroMeSCo and IEMed.
+The event was organised by Mitvim and IPRCI, in cooperation with EuroMeSCo and IEMed.